 Psychiatry Research Track

-We seek outstanding medical students with a demonstrated track record of clinical excellence and exceptional research achievement.
+For the research track, we seek outstanding medical students with a demonstrated track record of clinical excellence and exceptional research achievement.
 Successful trainees will exhibit clinical and research interests that complement available resources at Duke.
-If you are serious about pursuing research and wish to emerge from residency “fundable”, please email Dr. Moira Rynn (firstname.lastname@example.org) to express your interest in this residency track.